-All the horror films to watch now that you’ve survived ‘Hereditary’
+All the horror films to watch now you’ve survived ‘Hereditary’

-With Hereditary now out in cinemas and none of us safe anymore, it’s worth taking a look at other horror films released in the past year or so that may have gone under the radar.
-They might be films that you decided not to watch because it was late and you were in by yourself or maybe you decided not to watch them because you’d seen enough horror that day as you’d been watching the news.
+Hereditary came out in cinemas last year and none of us felt safe anymore.
+So it’s worth taking a look at other horror films released in the past couple years that may have gone under the radar.
+They might be films that you decided not to watch because it was late and you were in by yourself – or maybe you decided not to watch them because you’d seen enough horror that day as you’d been watching the news.
+(You may laugh now.)

 Either way, these are some horror films we can solidly recommend – just don’t ignore us like we did that old man who told us not to go down to the haunted old mine just to get high and have premarital sex but we went anyway and now we’re the only ones left to tell the terrifying tale of what happened that day.
 (Help!)

-Anyway, here are ten horror films from the past twelve months that you should check out now that Hereditary has officially scared your tits clean off and you can probably handle anything now.
+Anyway, here are ten recent horror films you should check out now that Hereditary has officially scared your tits clean off and you can probably handle anything now.

 John Krasinski (The Office) co-writes, directs, and stars alongside real life wife Emily Blunt (Sicario) in this year’s (so far) top horror blockbuster.
 It’s a sharp and interesting take on the horror genre, but the idea of silence throughout does remind a lot of the “Hush” episode of Buffy the Vampire Slayer.
 Which we’d argue is also a lot better.

 In what is only his second directorial feature, Alex Garland proves again that he is a filmmaker of genuine quality.
 A horror film might not have seemed the most likely follow up to his 2015 film Ex Machina, but that’s what great filmmakers do – they surprise you.
 In Annihilation they also scare the crap out of you!